offby1/django-simple-deploy/docs/contributing/test_run.md

 ### Final thoughts

-If you have any final thoughts about how `simple_deploy` works, please share them in the issue you created to track your test run.
+If you have any final thoughts about how `django-simple-deploy` works, please share them in the issue you created to track your test run.
 Thank you for helping out!

 ## What next?